AzmuthSzym/FightTheBoss/README.md

 ```

 ## TODO:
-1. Add more tests to contracts
+1. Adding more tests to contracts
 2. Images for warriors (to make it a real NFT collection)
+3. Adjustment the cooldown period